 Can this problem be treated?

 If your pain starts to limit your daily functions, you should consider getting a comprehensive consultation from a doctor.
 Orthodontists are dental practitioners that specialize in correcting issues in the teeth, mouth, and jaw.
 If the underlying cause of your jaw issues turned out to be misalignment in the teeth, orthodontists may recommend getting braces or aligners.
 Braces are dental tools made with metal or ceramic materials that correct tooth crowding and other bite issues.
 Clear aligners on the other hand, are clear, custom-made trays that function similarly to braces.
 But unlike its more traditional equivalent, aligners are removable and are more undetectable.
 Both options serve their purpose well in fixing malocclusions when used and maintained properly, so the decision in choosing which treatment is right ultimately comes down to personal needs and preference.

 If you find yourself exhibiting similar issues, you should consider paying a visit to an orthodontic specialist.
 Our team at Invisalign focuses on improving smiles, both in appearance and comfort.
-In our many years of service, our team at Invisalign Center has provided world class Invisalign treatment solutions – a successful method that 13 million people around the world can attest to.
 If you want to book a consultation with our experienced dental health practitioners, contact us here.